Cadmium Toxicity

 To do this, I recommend a Hair Tissue Mineral Analysis (HTMA) test because it’s the least expensive and most convenient way to test for contaminants like cadmium.
 It doesn’t require any type of blood draw either – just a small sample of your hair.
 And there’s no need to even leave the house!

-HTMA testing measures heavy metal and mineral concentrations in your hair, which is one of the most common places that heavy metals like to hide.
+HTMA testing measures heavy metal and mineral concentrations in your hair, one of the most common places heavy metals like to hide.
 It’s a good way to get a highly accurate snapshot of what’s going on in your body without invasive procedures or expensive scans.

 Using an HTMA, you can identify exactly which heavy metals have infiltrated and been absorbed by your body so you can take actionable steps to protect your health.